-- Data breach of thousands after Excel spreadsheet inadvertently attached to survey
+- Data breach of thousands after Excel spreadsheet inadvertently attached to survey5

-- How an excel document could cost the Department of Home Affairs millions in data breach damages
+- How an excel document could cost the Department of Home Affairs millions in data breach damages6

-- Icare sends private details of 193,000 workers to wrong employers
+- Icare sends private details of 193,000 workers to wrong employers7

-- University of Essex data breach being taken ‘very seriously’
+- University of Essex data breach being taken ‘very seriously’8

 A better way to share investment data

 Investment data typically lives in multiple systems across the organisation and it is standard practice to email this data between teams in spreadsheets.
-As we pointed out in our white paper “Spreadsheet risk: the closing bell?”, spreadsheets are not inherently designed as collaboration tools.
+As we pointed out in our white paper, spreadsheets are not inherently designed as collaboration tools.

 Investment managers are aware of the risk of emailing spreadsheets to and from third parties.
 Most have secure processes to communicate with custodians and other data providers.
-However, many still rely on spreadsheets to share data internally.
+However, many still rely on the tool to share data internally.